Albert Cleage: Religious leadership

+Personal life

+He was the father of daughters Kristin Cleage and writer Pearl Cleage.

 Writings

 Cleage's book The Black Messiah, which depicted Jesus as a revolutionary leader, was published in 1968.
 He thought it was important to change the idea of a "white" Jesus to a "Black" Jesus to help the African-American population and establish the truth behind Jesus' racial identity.
 It may have been based on the book Ethiopian Manifesto by Robert Young.

 Cleage's second book, published in 1972, Black Christian Nationalism, focused on the idea that Jesus was Black and that he was to save the Black population.
 Cleage stated that if Blacks believed this, they would be able to correct their economic and political issues.
 He wrote that it was the Black population as a whole that mattered, not the individual, as Christianity taught.
 He wanted to save Black people as a whole.
 The book introduced the Black Christian Nationalist Movement as its own denomination.